-- Personal Hygiene/Grooming: care of hai nails, teeth, mouth; shaving; bathing; toilet assistance; dressing; laundry, when related to incontinence. - Non-Technical Physical Assistance: routine bodily functions; routine skin care, including application of nonprescription skin care products; change of simple dressings; repositioning or transferring into and out of bed, on an off seats; walking, with or without equipment; assist in administration of medication; following directions of a professional for use of medical supplie - Nutritional Support: meal preparation; feeding; assisting with special nutritional needs, including preparation of special formulas, prescribed feedings or special diets. - Environmental: housecleaning, dusting and vacuuming; laundry; ironing and mending; making and changing beds; dishwashing; food shopping; payment of bills; essential errands; activities and transportation necessary to move the client from place to place; other similar activities of daily living.
+- Non-Technical Physical Assistance: routine bodily functions; routine skin care, including application of nonprescription skin care products; change of simple dressings; repositioning or transferring into and out of bed, on and off seats; walking, with or without equipment; assist in administration of medication; following directions of a professional for use of medical supplies. - Nutritional Support: meal preparation; feeding; assisting with special nutritional needs, including preparation of special formulas, prescribed feedings or special diets. - Environmental: housecleaning, dusting and vacuuming; laundry; ironing and mending; making and changing beds; dishwashing; food shopping; payment of bills; essential errands; activities and transportation necessary to move the client from place to place; other similar activities of daily living.